czlwang/BrainBERT/README.md

 We provide the training pipeline below.

-The trained weights and training data will be released as well.
-(Check back here for updates).
+The trained weights have been released (see below) and pre-training data is available upon request.

 ## Installation
 Requirements: